 - Indirect: If your company does not has direct contact with the customers of your end product.
 Indirect customer acquisition includes retail sales, channel partnerships, independent dealerships, consultants, etc. Examples: Mattel, Ford, Oracle, Coca-Cola.

 - Inbound: Customers have no or little contact with your company.
 This typically entails driving traffic to a website or app with sign-up and payment interfaces.
 This works best for low price products or services that customers understand easily.
 Examples: Netflix, Amazon Prime, Spotify.

-Build a revenue model that is equipped for the future.
+Build a revenue model for startup that is equipped for the future.
 Research the market you enter effectively.
 Creating a revenue model might seem challenging but not having one is not an option.
-Your revenue model is crucial to driving the success of your company.
+The revenue model for startup is crucial to driving the success of your company.